Specioza Kazibwe: Career

 Kazibwe chaired the inaugural conference of the AER/Uganda on 25 November 1991 at the Kampala Sheraton and also served on the Committee of Honour of the Agri-Energy Roundtable (AER) for several years, gaining wide recognition.
 In 1998, the Food and Agriculture Organization (FAO) awarded her the Ceres Medal for her "contribution to food security and poverty eradication".

-Personal details
+Claims of domestic violence

 In April 2002, Kazibwe filed for divorce from her husband, saying that she refused to be the victim of continued domestic violence.
 Polygamy and wife beating are relatively common in Uganda, but divorce is relatively rare.
 Her husband opposed the divorce, citing his Catholic faith, and saying that his wife had come home late without giving a proper explanation, and had joined with some other politicians he did not like.

 Finding it difficult to perform her political duties and deal with the increasingly messy divorce case, on Wednesday, 21 May 2003, Kazibwe stepped down from her positions in government, asking to be allowed to continue her studies.
 She completed a doctorate at Harvard University.

 She has four children, including twins from her first marriage, and has adopted several others.

+Her Lawyer Paulo Ssebalu said on 10th september, 2004, a decree was made confirming her petition to divorce her husband.The decree required that the one opposing the divorce advanced reasons within six months why it should not be made absolute.
+The high Court judge Elidad Mwangusya said the court was satisfied with Dr. Specioza's request to have the marriage permanently dissolved because Eng.
+Kazibwe did not give any reason against it.